-- for the courage to Succeed program...It has helped me improve my independence in college.
+- 661 have enjoyed the Courage to Succeed program...It has helped me improve my independence in college.
 I have also managed to meet new people and make friends.
 I would highly recommend it to anyone that feels they need help going into adult life. - Paul, Courage to Succeed student - I have seen so much progress made in life skills, not only in my son, but also within all the other members of the Courage to Succeed program.
-I believe in and support this program from the results I have witnessed firsthand.

-- Kenneth S., Parent
+I believe in and support this program from the results I have witnessed firsthand. - Kenneth S., Parent